chenrongxiu-be/PINO/README.md

 # PINO
-This repository provides the official implementation of the paper:
+This repository provides a demonstration implementation of the paper:

 * [Physics-informed neural operator for forecasting vehicle-induced bridge vibrations](https://github.com/chenrongxiu-be/PINO)